GreenNekoHaunt/GNHRM_common/README.md

 You are not allowed to use the graphics without refering to it's rightful owner.

 Developer Team:
-GreenNekoHaunt | Pascal Neubert (a.k.a.
+GreenNekoHaunt a.k.a.
+Pascal Neubert (a.k.a.
 YoshisIsland)